dekoza/mtgpl/docs/_sources/EXO.rst.txt

 :mtgtip:`Volrath's Dungeon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/4/a4ab28e1-74e1-4c4e-920f-a658c6a44d75.jpg?1562088338|https://scryfall.com/card/exo/78/volraths-dungeon?utm_source=api>`
    Pay 5 life: Destroy Volrath's Dungeon.
 Any player may activate this ability but only during their turn.

    Discard a card: Target player puts a card from their hand on top of their library.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

 :mtgtip:`Anarchist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/2/a298df66-2075-40a7-bced-457656b6b788.jpg?1562088336|https://scryfall.com/card/exo/79/anarchist?utm_source=api>`